 All Marketers Are Liars by Seth Godin

 To be clear, this book is not telling you to lie as a marketer.
-You must be authentic and honest and the author underwrites this point many times throughout the book.
+You must remain authentic and honest, and the author underwrites this point many times throughout the book.

 Instead of lying to consumers, the author is encouraging you to tell a story so that the consumer lies to themselves.